-Natalie Ingraham, PhD, MPH earned her PhD in Sociology from UC San Francisco in 2016.
-She has also conducted qualitative research on gender and reproductive health as a staff research associate at Advancing New Standards in Reproduction Health (ANSIRH) at UCSF and in the Dept. of Social Welfare at UC Berkeley.
-She is interested in the intersections of body size, gender, sexuality and health.
-Her dissertation examined three data sets at this intersection: sin and redemption narratives on fatness in The Biggest Loser, body size experiences of lesbian and bisexual women over 40 and a situational analysis of Health at Every Size.
-She completed a BS in Psychology from University of Science and Arts of Oklahoma and earned Master of Public Health degree from Indiana University.
-More information including her teaching and publication/research experience can be found at www.natalieingraham.com
+My current research focuses on the intersections of LGBTQI+ health and reproductive health.
+I have also conducted qualitative research on gender and reproductive health as a staff research associate at Advancing New Standards in Reproduction Health (ANSIRH) at UCSF and in the Dept. of Social Welfare at UC Berkeley.
+I'm interested in the intersections of body size, gender, sexuality and health.
+I completed a BS in Psychology from University of Science and Arts of Oklahoma and earned Master of Public Health degree from Indiana University.
+More information including my teaching and publication/research experience can be found at www.natalieingraham.com

-Medical sociology, body size, gender, LGBTQ studies, health disparities, mixed methods.
+Medical sociology, body size, gender, LGBTQI+ studies, health disparities, mixed methods.

 Ingraham, N., Harbatkin, D., Lorvick, J., Plumb, M. & Minnis AM.
 2016.
 Women’s Health and Mindfulness (WHAM): A Randomized Intervention among Older Lesbian/Bisexual Women.
 Health Promotion & Practice.